Table of Contents

 Their sense of joy increases, as does their satisfaction with their job.
 The author of the happiness project, namely Gretchen Robin, said that job satisfaction takes hold of the employee and gives them a sense of control and hold.
 Thus, reward power provides contentment and satisfaction to the employees of the organization.

 2. Feelings of Job control to the employees :

 The organization’s employees feel job security and control, while the reward power is being implemented for outperformance in the organization.
 Job security and control is essential when it comes to better performance.
 The employees get involved in the goals and objectives of the organization wholeheartedly.
 The employees own the objectives.
 And the equipment of the organization is maintained carefully because of job security.
 Thus, the reward power provides a sense of security to the employees.

-A long-term relationship between the organization and employee is thus nurtured and developed through incentives and bonuses.
-Thus, retention of the employees become easier with the provision of reward power.
+A long-term relationship between the organization and employees is thus nurtured and developed through incentives and bonuses.
+Thus, retention of the employees becomes easier with the provision of reward power.

 With the provision of reward power, the organization is subjected to intense internal competition among employees.